SOLIDWORKS PDM Upgrade Checklist

 - Reactivate SolidNetwork License Manager

-- ‘SolidNetwork License Manager Admin’ from Start menu, then ‘Modify’
+- ‘SolidNetwork License Manager Admin’ from the Start menu, then ‘Modify’

 - https://www.javelin-tech.com/blog/2019/05/update-solidworks-solidnetwork-license-server/